dsadhanala/baseUI/README.md

 baseUI
 ======

-Base UI is a base stuff which required to start a new (Front-end) project form the scratch with gulp build.
+Basic stuff which required to start working on a new (Front-end) project form the scratch with gulp build.

 Requirements
 --
  - Node.js >= v10.24
  - bower: `npm install -g bower`
- - grunt: `npm install -g grunt`
+ - gulp: `npm install -g gulp`

 Install
 --